Resources & Reports

 Distant/Hub Site:

-If a provider does not have the capacity to provide in-person services, they must inform the patient that: the patient has the right to receive in-person services if they prefer; they (the provider) are incapable of providing in-person services; and they (the provider) must inform the patient that their QI MCO can assist with finding a provider who can provide in-person services.
+If a provider does not have the capacity to provide in-person services, they must, for each appointment, inform the patient and document in the patient’s record that the following information was provided: The patient has a right to receive in-person services if they prefer; they (the provider) are incapable of providing in-person services; and they (the provider) must inform the patient that their QI managed care organization (MCO) can assist with finding a provider who can furnish in-person services.

-- If prescribing controlled substances, the provider must be located in the State of Hawai’i.
+If prescribing controlled substances, the provider must be located in the State of Hawai‘i.
+Refer to Hawai‘i Revised Statute §346-53.64 (5) for the list of providers who may provide PPS service

 Distant site means the location of the health care provider delivering services through telehealth at the time the services are provided.